 The Cultural Diplomacy International Programme’s (CDIP) aim is to help establish and/or maintain a New Zealand cultural presence in key overseas regions or countries to boost New Zealand’s profile and economic, trade, tourism, diplomatic and cultural interests.

-- Demonstrate collaboration between the four core CDIP agencies (see below)
+· demonstrate collaboration between the six core CDIP agencies (see below).

-CDIP is administered by the Ministry for Culture and Heritage (MCH) and supported by in Inter-agency Steering Group made up of representatives from the Ministry for Foreign Affairs and Trade (MFAT), New Zealand Trade and Enterprise (NZTE), Tourism New Zealand (TNZ), Te Puni Kōkiri (TPK) and Education New Zealand (ENZ).
+CDIP is administered by Manatū Taonga Ministry for Culture and Heritage (MCH) and supported by a Steering Group made up of representatives from the Ministry for Foreign Affairs and Trade (MFAT), New Zealand Trade and Enterprise (NZTE), Tourism New Zealand (TNZ), Te Puni Kōkiri (TPK), Education New Zealand (ENZ) and New Zealand Story.

 The Steering Group consults other government and cultural agencies and, on occasion, private sector interests, in order to recommend a programme of cultural activities to the Minister for Arts, Culture and Heritage.
 These activities must meet CDIP’s aims, objectives and principles, as described above.

 The programme is not a fund to which organisations and individuals can apply.

 CDIP is currently focused on cultural diplomacy projects in the following geographic areas: